kurianbenoy/Spammy/README.md

-## Spam Filter
+## Spammy

-   This is a Web App which analyses the various messages or conversation You enter and classifies the conversation
+This is an intelligent Web app which analyses the various messages or conversation you enter and classifies the conversation

-which you have entered is a **spam or Ham**(Not spam) using the power of Machine Learning.
+which you have entered is a spam or Ham(Not spam).
+It may seem simple at the beginning , but the project uses topics like Machine Learning ,

-This WebApp is build using django 2.0.
+Spam filter algorithms , Natural Language Processing  and Web Technologies .
+Every message you enter needs to be processed and converted

+to bag of Words model to be used in Machine Learning .
+I used the classification algorithms for Machine Learning the data and processed the conversation into a website using Django 2.0 as backend and used HTML, CSS and JavaScript extensively.

 **Technologies Involved**